gpstar81/GPStar-proton-pack/ATTENUATOR.md

 No further configuration is needed for this library.

+## Firmware Flashing

+Separate firmware files exist for the Arduino Nano vs. the ESP32.
+For the Arduino Nano you may use the same flashing utility as the other gpstar PCB devices.
+For the ESP32 that will require a different flasher program.
+Since both the Arduino Nano and ESP development board have their own USB connection it will not be necessary to use a separate UART programming cable.

+**For ESP32**

+1. Download the [Flash Download Tools](https://www.espressif.com/en/support/download/other-tools) from Espressif Systems (supports Windows only)
+1. Locate the [Attenuator-ESP32.bin](binaries/attenuator/Attenuator-ESP32.bin) file from the `/binaries/attenuator` directory

 ## Operation

 While not attached to a compatible Proton Pack (read: standalone mode) the device will simply provide some lights and effects.
 The left toggle switch will turn on the bargraph animations while the right toggle switch will turn on the LED's.